kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 - Basic webhook test
 - Single Pod queued, admitted and finished.
-- Multiple Pods with one shape:
+- Multiple Pods created beforehand:
   - queued and admitted
   - failed pods recreated can use the same quota
-  - Workload finished when all pods finish (failed or succeeded)
+  - Group finished when all pods finish Successfully
+  - Group finished when a Pod with `retriable-in-group: false` annotation finishes.
+  - Group preempted and resumed.
 - Driver Pod creates workers:
   - queued and admitted.
   - worker pods beyond the count are rejected (deleted)